Nortech

 from nortech import Nortech

-from nortech.core.values.workspace import WorkspaceInput
+from nortech.metadata.values.workspace import WorkspaceInput

 nortech = Nortech()